 According to ISED, this disclosure will ensure better oversight of corporate behaviour while promoting the interests of human resources.
 The proposal is that corporations should indicate whether they have a policy relating to the well-being of employees, retirees and pensioners and if not, must indicate why.
 If a policy exists, it should provide a summary of the objectives and key provisions, and the elements of the policy covering well-being, as well as a description of the progress in achieving the policy goals.

 The CBCA amendments seek to update corporate governance best practices while engaging an expanded group of stakeholders which may encourage shareholder activism.

-The lawyers at GLG LLP in Toronto are skilled in providing strategic business advice and helping clients achieve their long-term objectives.
+Our corporate lawyer at GLG LLP in Toronto are skilled in providing strategic business advice and helping clients achieve their long-term objectives.
 Our focus is on providing pragmatic solutions and guiding clients through complex transactions.
 To learn how we can help you call 416-272-7557 or complete the online form to schedule a consultation.